smarie/ALL_OF_THE_ABOVE/README.md

  * [pytest-steps](https://smarie.github.io/python-pytest-steps) helps you to create step-wise / incremental tests in `pytest`.
  * [pytest-cases](https://smarie.github.io/python-pytest-cases) is a tool to separate test functions from test cases data in `pytest`.
- * [pytest-harvest](https://github.com/smarie/python-pytest-harvest) helps you collect fixtures and artifacts created during your `pytest` tests execution.
+ * [pytest-harvest](https://smarie.github.io/python-pytest-harvest/) helps you collect fixtures and artifacts created during your `pytest` tests execution.
 Quite handy to create applicative benchmarks.
+ * [pytest-patterns](https://smarie.github.io/pytest-patterns/) is not a library, but a repository of examples.
+In particular you will find here an example concerning how to create data science benchmarks.

 ### Misc / exotic